Table of contents

 When a card on the team board is moved to “In Progress”, the parent card on the Portfolio Kanban board should also be considered “In Progress” because the team task has been started.
 Similarly, when all the related team-level cards are moved to “Done”, the parent tasks on the Portfolio Kanban board should also move to “Done”.

 A Portfolio Kanban board, by contrast, aligns strategy and execution by identifying, communicating, and governing the largest and most strategic initiatives.
 These are also known as epics.
-Portfolio Kanban describes the process ‘statuses’ that an epic goes through on its way from creation to execution.
+Portfolio Kanban describes the process of ‘statuses’ that an epic goes through on its way from creation to execution.
 This is what a Kanban OKR board looks like:

 Portfolio Kanban can visualize and track projects from team level all the way up through project managers to program managers to C-suite business leaders.
 This is one reason it can be confusing when it comes to who should manage it.